fahadshaikh09/B.Sc-Python-Practicals/README.md

 	c.
 Write a Python program to clone or copy a list

-5. *Program for Following Probelem Statments*
+*5. Program for Following Probelem Statments*

 	a.
 Write a Python script to sort (ascending and descending) a dictionary by value.